AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk/web-views.md

     ```swift
     // Adobe Experience Platform - Handle Web View
     let url = Bundle.main.url(forResource: "tou", withExtension: "html")
-    AEPIdentity.Identity.appendTo(url: url) {returnedURL, error in
+    if var urlString = url?.absoluteString {
+        // Adobe Experience Platform - Handle Web View
+        AEPEdgeIdentity.Identity.getUrlVariables {(urlVariables, error) in
-        let myRequest = URLRequest(url: returnedURL!)
+            if let error = error {
-        self.webView.load(myRequest)
+                self.simpleAlert("\(error.localizedDescription)")
+                return;
             }

+            if let urlVariables: String = urlVariables {
+                urlString.append("?" + urlVariables)
+            }

+            DispatchQueue.main.async {
+                self.webView.load(URLRequest(url: URL(string: urlString)!))
+            }
+            print("Successfully retrieved urlVariables for WebView, final URL: \(urlString)")
+        }
+    } else {
+        self.simpleAlert("Failed to create URL for webView")
+    }
     ```

-You can learn more about `Identity.appendTo` in the [documentation](https://aep-sdks.gitbook.io/docs/foundation-extensions/mobile-core/identity#implementing-visitor-tracking-between-an-app-and-the-mobile-web).
+You can learn more about the `Identity.getUrlVariables` API in the [AEPEdgeIdentity API guide](https://aep-sdks.gitbook.io/docs/foundation-extensions/identity-for-edge-network/api-reference#geturlvariables).

 ## Validation

 1. Review the [setup instructions](assurance.md) section and connect your simulator or device to Assurance.

-1. Load the WebView and look for the `IDENTITY_APPENDED_URL` event from the `com.adobe.griffon.mobile` vendor.
+1. Load the WebView and look for the `Edge Identity Response URL Variables` event from the `com.adobe.griffon.mobile` vendor.
 To load the WebView:
     1. Go to the home screen of the Luma app.
     1. Select the "account" icon.
     1. Select "Terms of Use" in the footer.

-1. Select the event and review the `updatedurl` field in the `ACPExtensionEventData` object.
+1. Select the event and review the `urlvariables` field in the `ACPExtensionEventData` object.
 ![webview validation](assets/mobile-webview-validation.png)

 1. Confirm that the following parameters are present in the URL.